ritusantra/Analysis-of-Global-Unicorn-Companies/README.md

 ### Key Insights

-*	Data cleaning and data manipulation was done in order to handle missing data.
-The format of the data was changed for processing of the data.
 *	There are 1054 Unicorn companies and it was analysed that most of the founded companies became a Unicorn in the year 2021.
 *	It takes about 7 years for a company to become Unicorn.
 *	Bytedance, Shein, SpaceX are the top three companies by valuation.